Five reasons to work with the UK Music sector

 3. it has a diverse and entrepreneurial workforce

 More than half of all music industry employees surveyed were under 44, and working in small organisations.
-Of these, 44% were categorised as self-employed.
-The music industry is also one of the more geographically diverse: many of the UK's top music venues are outside London with Glasgow, Manchester, Birmingham and Bristol all home to local music scenes.
+Of these, 44 per cent were categorised as self-employed.
+Research by UK Music’s diversity taskforce in 2016 found the music industry workforce was 15.6 per cent BAME (Black, Asian, minority ethnic) and 45.3 per cent were women.
+The music industry is also geographically diverse: many of the UK's top music venues are outside London with Glasgow, Manchester, Birmingham and Bristol all home to local music scenes.

 4. It collaborates across disciplines